If medical negligence has set you back, we'll help you move forward

 It is recommended that you start a claim as soon as possible, as medical negligence cases can be complex.
 Starting your claim sooner will give your solicitor more time to gather medical evidence, assess the extent of your injury and to negotiate interim payments and your final compensation amount.

-How much compensation can I claim for an epilepsy?
+How much compensation can I claim for epilepsy?

 Epilepsy